On Reproducing Kernel Banach Spaces: Generic Definitions and Unified Framework of Constructions: Generic definitions and constructions

 \end{definition} Note that a normed vector space $V$ on $X$ is called a {\it Banach space of functions} if it is a Banach space whose elements are functions on $X$ and for each $f\in V$, $\|f\|_{V}=0$ if and only if $f$, as a function, vanishes everywhere on $X$.
 By definition, $L^p([0,1])$, $1\le p\le +\infty$, is not a Banach space of functions as it consists of equivalent classes of functions with respect to the Lebesgue measure.

 Definition \ref{definition1} naturally generalizes the classical definition of RKHS.
 We should point out that such a definition was implicitly mentioned in some papers on sampling theorems \cite{Christensen12,GA13,HNS09}, although no reproducing kernels were defined or even mentioned therein.
+We also point out that the authors in \cite{ZXZ09} had also intended to use this definition for RKBSs, but eventually gave it up due to the example $C([0,1])$.
+A semi-inner-product structure was imposed in \cite{ZXZ09} to ensure the existence of a reproducing kernel.

 By Definition \ref{definition1}, $C([0,1])$ is an RKBS.
 We shall see what its reproducing kernels look like in Subsection \ref{Subsection3.5}.
 The only requirement on RKBSs in our definition is continuity of point evaluations.
-Definitions of RKBSs in existing literature \cite{ZXZ09,ZZ11,SZH13, XY} all impose other requirements to ensure the existence of a reproducing kernel that is not a generalized function.
+Definitions of RKBSs in existing literature \cite{SZH13,XY,ZXZ09,ZZ11} all impose other requirements to ensure the existence of a reproducing kernel that is not a generalized function.
 Those requirements more or less seem unnatural.
 We are able to remove them by exploiting the definition of reproducing kernels via continuous bilinear forms.

 A bilinear form between two normed vector spaces $V_1,V_2$ is a function $\langle \cdot,\cdot\rangle_{V_1\times V_2}$ from $V_1\times V_2$ to $\bC$ that is linear about both arguments.
 It is said to be {\it continuous} if there exists a positive constant $C$ such that